How to Sell a House by Owner in Maryland (Without Realtors)

-Marketing your home by owner can be difficult and expensive.
-As a FSBO seller, you have to do everything yourself.
+Marketing your home FSBO can be difficult and expensive.
+As the seller, you will have to do everything yourself.
 Marketing and advertising can be costly to pay for on your own.
-You may not have enough time or availability to sell your home this way.
+You may not have the time or availability to sell your home this way.
 Let alone be effective or efficient at it, especially if it’s your first time selling property in Maryland.

 3. You might not be experienced

-While you may be available to manage the sale of your home in Maryland on your own, real estate agents often work full-time on selling homes and have the experience and network to get it done.
+You may have some time available to manage the sale of your own home in Maryland by yourself.
+But Maryland real estate agents often work full-time on selling homes.
+They will have the experience and network to get the job done and done well.